 Hold the butternut squash with one hand while you use the other hand to peel the skin away from you.
-Keep in mind that the skin is quite thick, so you’ll want a sturdy vegetable peeler.
-I recommend using this one.
+Keep in mind that the skin is quite thick, so you'll want a sturdy vegetable peeler.
+I recommend using this peeler.

 Once the skin is completely removed, cut just above the round end (where it meets the neck).

 Then, with the flat end of the neck down, cut in the squash in half.